mseemann/angular2-mdl/README.md

-Angular 2 components, directives and styles based on material design lite https://getmdl.io (v: 1.3.0).
+Angular 4 components, directives and styles based on material design lite https://getmdl.io (v: 1.3.0).

+**If you are looking for an Angular 2 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl/tree/angular2 .
+The master is under active development to be compatible with Angular 4.**

-This package assumes that you are building an Angular2 app with TypeScript.
+This package assumes that you are building an Angular app with TypeScript.
 Angular CLI makes it even easier but isn't required.

 [Demo-App with all supported components and documentation](http://mseemann.io/angular2-mdl/)